 After shoveling, apply the salt to frozen areas with a salt spreader or cup, following manufacturer’s instructions.
 If using your hands, make sure to wear gloves, as it can irritate bare skin.

 The ice will start to melt quickly, but thicker patches may take longer.
 Let it sit for a while to work.
 Reapply as needed in problem areas until the spot is safe, and then shovel the piles away.
 The snow/ice mixtures should be much easier to lift after the salt has been able to work for a while.

 - Buy in bulk: Salts can be bought early in the winter, or even the summer, as they have a long shelf life, and you prevent running out and possibly getting it at a lower rate.
 You can also save money by buying your salt in the spring as many stores are trying to get rid of their supply.

 - Different types of ice melt such as magnesium chloride only work well when the temperature is above 20 degrees Fahrenheit.
 If the temperature is lower, other substances such as sand or ash may work better as they provide instant traction, though they won’t melt the ice.

 - Calcium chloride comes in rounded white pellets.
 Handling it with your bare hands can result in skin irritation.
 Like regular rock salt, calcium chloride run-off can harm concrete and vegetation during the melting season.

 - If your community uses salt to coat the roadways, keep a careful eye out on the bottom of your car as it can rust out.

-- Keep away from lawns, as the chlorine will kill grass and other plants, leaving brown patches when the ice melts.
+- Keep away from lawns.
+The chlorine will kill grass and other plants, leaving brown patches when the ice melts.

 - Keep away from metals, as it corrodes the material when wet.
-If your community uses salt to coat roadways, keep an eye out for the bottom of your car and wheel wells, as they can quickly rust out.
+Again, keep an eye out for the bottom of your car and wheel wells; they can quickly rust out.